thoughtbot/maybe_haskell/book/functor/laws.md

 ## The Functor Laws

-Type class laws are a formal way of defining what it means for implementations to be "well-behaved".
+As mentioned, type class laws are a formal way of defining what it means for implementations to be "well-behaved".
 If someone writes a library function and says it can work with "any `Functor`", that code can rely both on that type having an `fmap` implementation, and that it operates in accordance with these laws.

-For example, let's look at the first Functor law:
+### The first Functor law

+The first Functor law states:

 ```haskell
 fmap id x == id x